COM6012/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 `module load Anaconda3/2022.10`

-#### Create a virtual environment called `myspark`
+#### Create a virtual environment called `myspark` with Python 3.11.7

 `conda create -n myspark python=3.11.7`

 When you are asked whether to proceed, say `y`.
 When seeing `Please update conda by running ...`, do NOT try to update conda following the given command.
-As a regular user, you will NOT be able to update conda.
+As a regular user in HPC, you will NOT be able to update conda.

 #### Activate the environment